atlas-bear/mara/docs/weekly-report/index.md

 - **Efficient Caching:** Seven-day caching of report content
 - **Multi-Tenant Support:** White-labeled reports for branded client applications
 - **PDF Export:** Capability to generate PDF versions of reports
+- **Email Notifications:** Automated alerts to subscribers when new reports are available

 ## Components